 Victims of trauma are usually managed by a multidisciplinary team of senior clinicians from specialties including, but not limited to; Emergency Medicine, Intensive Care and Trauma Surgery.
 The uncertainty around chest drain insertion, in practical terms, is a multidisciplinary decision based upon individual patient variables (such a pneumothorax size and oxygen levels) and clinical practice at a site level.
-Our pragmatic approach to inclusion in this trial will allow robust evaluation of a cohort of patients in whom clinical uncertainty exists.
+Our pragmatic approach to inclusion in this trial will allow robust evaluation of a cohort of patients in whom the treating clinician(s) believes either a chest drain or conservative management is a suitable initial treatment option.
 This methodology has been adopted by emergency care trials that have led to rapid changes in clinical practice, e.g. CRASH-3 (16).